josephcc/josephcc.github.com/source/publications/index.markdown

 @InProceedings{Chang-EtAl:2009:ROCLING2009,
-  author    = {Joseph Chang and Tzu-Hsi Yan and Richard Tzong-Han Tsai}, title     = {Minimally Supervised Question Classification and Answering based on WordNet and Wikipedia}, booktitle = {Proceedings of the 21st Conference on Computational Linguistics and Speech Processing}, year      = {2009}, month     = {August}, address   = {Taichung, Taiwan},
+  author    = {Joseph Chang and Tzu-Hsi Yan and Richard Tzong-Han Tsai}, title     = {Minimally Supervised Question Classification and Answering based on WordNet and Wikipedia}, booktitle = {Proceedings of the 21st Conference on Computational Linguistics and Speech Processing (ROCLING)}, year      = {2009}, month     = {August}, address   = {Taichung, Taiwan},